-- a) Unless there are extenuating circumstances that require open cutting the road to install utilities or special permission is granted by the Road Official to open cut the road, a cable, pipeline, or conduit, which crosses under the roadway, other roadway connections e.g. road approaches or driveways, shall be placed in a casing bored under the surface for that purpose in accordance with the following provisions: - 1) All utility companies serving the work site vicinity shall be contacted to request line locate services. - 2) Any utility conflicts shall be resolved before initiation of construction. - 3) The applicant will be required to comply with ORS 757.

-- b) Installations by plowing of cable or conduits within the UGB shall not be allowed. - c) Burial of cable outside the UGB placed by the plowing method shall be limited to areas behind the ditch line or as close the right-of-way line as practical when no ditch exists.
-Approval of alternate means of installation is subject to time and schedule restraints to allow for preferable soil moisture conditions, pavement surface temperatures, and other roadway characteristics. - 1) In all cases mechanical compaction efforts shall be applied to the entire disturbed portion of the right-of-way. - 2) Restoration of gravel shoulders and drainage ditches and the verification of the function of all drainage structures must be achieved prior to completion. - d) Open cut utility installations in paved streets shall restore those streets per Standard Drawings U275 through U290. - e) Open cut service laterals, when allowed, shall be grouped together per Standard Drawing U290. - f) In addition to the requirements of Standard Drawings U275 to U295, utility cut requirements may include, but not be limited to the following conditions: - 1) Repaying may include surface grinding, base and sub-base repairs, or other related work as needed to restore the road to the minimum standards and to reduce the number of seams or eliminate pavement seams in a wheel path. - 2) Additional asphalt area removal and replacement may be required to ensure the smoothness of ride characteristics to meet the Oregon Standard Specifications for Construction Section 00744.70. - 3) As required by these Roadway Standards and/or as determined by the Road Official the requirements may include up to full-width surface paving of the roadway depending on the limits of disturbance and the condition of the existing pavement; - 4) Limitations on the operation to protect the roadway from temperature related damage, i.e. delamination of pavement surfaces and subgrade; - 5) If the County determines that the final repaying of the street is not appropriate at that particular time for reasons relating to weather or other short term concerns, the County may grant a delay until proper conditions allow for repaying. - 6) Apply restrictions as to the size and type of equipment during freeze/thaw conditions or for saturated subgrade with a poor or very poor PCI rating; it could also be due to the existing width of the road and traffic flow or other conditions that warrant limitations on equipment; - 7) Designation of routes upon which materials may be transported; - 8) Mitigation of potential subsurface hydrologic flow along the utility or appurtenant trench; e.g. bentonite check dams;
+- a) Unless there are extenuating circumstances that require open cutting the road to install utilities or special permission is granted by the Road Official to open cut the road, a cable, pipeline, or conduit, which crosses under the roadway, other roadway connections e.g. road approaches or driveways, shall be placed in a casing bored under the surface for that purpose in accordance with the following provisions: - 1) All utility companies serving the work site vicinity shall be contacted to request line locate services. - 2) Any utility conflicts shall be resolved before initiation of construction. - 3) The applicant will be required to comply with ORS 757. - b) Installations by plowing of cable or conduits within the UGB shall not be allowed. - c) Burial of cable outside the UGB placed by the plowing method shall be limited to areas behind the ditch line or as close the right-of-way line as practical when no ditch exists.
+Approval of alternate means of installation is subject to time and schedule restraints to allow for preferable soil moisture conditions, pavement surface temperatures, and other roadway characteristics. - 1) In all cases mechanical compaction efforts shall be applied to the entire disturbed portion of the right-of-way. - 2) Restoration of gravel shoulders and drainage ditches and the verification of the function of all drainage structures must be achieved prior to completion. - d) Open cut utility installations in paved streets shall restore those streets per Standard Drawings U275 through U290. - e) Open cut service laterals, when allowed, shall be grouped together per Standard Drawing U290. - f) In addition to the requirements of Standard Drawings U275 to U295, utility cut requirements may include, but not be limited to the following conditions: - 1) Repaying may include surface grinding, base and sub-base repairs, or other related work as needed to restore the road to the minimum standards and to reduce the number of seams or eliminate pavement seams in a wheel path. - 2) Pavement restoration beyond trench patching along roadways with sidewalk may require the installation or replacement of ADA curb ramps. - 3) Disturbance to existing ADA facilities may require replacement of those facilities to current PROWAG standards. - 4) Additional asphalt area removal and replacement may be required to ensure the smoothness of ride characteristics to meet the Oregon Standard Specifications for Construction Section 00744.70. - 5) As required by these Roadway Standards and/or as determined by the Road Official the requirements may include up to full-width surface paving of the roadway depending on the limits of disturbance and the condition of the existing pavement; - 6) Limitations on the operation to protect the roadway from temperature related damage, i.e. delamination of pavement surfaces and subgrade; - 7) If the County determines that the final repaying of the street is not appropriate at that particular time for reasons relating to weather or other short term concerns, the County may grant a delay until proper conditions allow for repaying. - Apply restrictions as to the size and type of equipment during freeze/thaw conditions or for saturated subgrade with a poor or very poor PCI rating; it could also be due to the existing width of the road and traffic flow or other conditions that warrant limitations on equipment; - 9) Designation of routes upon which materials may be transported; - 10) Mitigation of potential subsurface hydrologic flow along the utility or appurtenant trench; e.g. bentonite check dams;

-710.10 Concrete Street Surface repairs
+710.10 Concrete Street Surface Repairs